How to Find the Best Kelowna Real Estate Agent

 In 2021, "marketing" was sticking a sign on the lawn and watching the offers roll in.
 That's not 2026.
 With 8 months of inventory on the market, sellers need agents who actually know how to market a property.

 Ask any prospective listing agent: what's your marketing plan for my property?
-Not their generic pitch\u2014your specific home.
+Not their generic pitch, but your specific home.
 A great Kelowna real estate agent should talk about professional photography, video walkthroughs, targeted social media campaigns, staging recommendations, and pricing strategy based on recent comparable sales in your neighbourhood.

 If their plan starts and ends with "we'll put it on the MLS," keep looking.
 Every agent puts it on the MLS.
 That's the absolute minimum.